 The Assessor & ERO and the Grampian Valuation Joint Board hope that your business has been transacted in a polite and efficient manner, as well as in line with the law relating to our Local Government functions.
 In the fields of local taxation and electoral registration we cannot always bring about the outcome you would wish but regardless of outcome strive to ensure that you receive a professional service delivered knowledgeably, fairly and courteously.

-If, after conducting business with us, you are left feeling positive or negative about some aspect of the service you received you can submit a Comment form here.
+If, after conducting business with us, you are left feeling positive or negative about some aspect of the service you received you can contact us here.

 If however you wish to make a complaint about the way your case was handled or about an individual member of staff, please refer to the Complaint Form below.
 The notes that are provided with the form provide explain the three stages that a complaint can go through.
 The stages are –